Justin8428/DDAUpdated/README.md

 Decompiled using ILSpy

 TODO:
- - disable the dimming when the user is playing a video.
-You can obtain whether the display is active via powercfg /requests (effectively reading SetThreadExecutionState(ES_DISPLAY_REQUIRED)) but you need admin permissions to do so...
-	 - either make the app as admin in the background all the time (bad!) or run it as a service https://stackoverflow.com/questions/36826733/possible-to-find-all-windows-processes-preventing-automatic-sleep-w-o-admin-rig
-	  - apparently this is an unimplemented feature in windows
+ - find a more memory efficient way to query powercfg /requests (currently the app opens a powershell instance in the background, maybe worth investigating if there is a native WMI for it)
  - retain option to set brightness manually
  - better icon
- - make it monitor independent (record events only if on particular monitor), not sure if possible or easy in Windows (native is LASTINPUTINFO)
+ - make it monitor independent (record events only if on particular monitor), not sure if possible or easy in Windows (native is LASTINPUTINFO).
+This does not matter too much because WMI Brightness only deals with the internal laptop monitor and not external monitors (even over DDC) but would be cleaner